 Writer & Director

 Brad Bischoff is an award-winning writer and director from Chicago, IL.
-His work has been featured on Short of the Week, Vimeo (“Best of 2013”), NoBudge, YouTube, RogerEbert.com, Indiewire, and have gone on to screen in film festivals all over the world.
+His work has been featured on The Atlantic, Short of the Week, Vimeo (“Best of 2013”), NoBudge, YouTube, RogerEbert.com, Indiewire, and have gone on to screen in film festivals all over the world.

 Brad is an alumni of the Telluride Film Festival student symposium (’07) and Columbia College Chicago (’09).
 Recently he was named a finalist for the acclaimed Sundance Screenwriting Labs and just last March was the recipient of IFP Chicago’s first ever Member Spotlight, which included a retrospective of his films at the historic Music Box Theatre.
 Later that year, he was selected by his peers as a Film 50 screen gem in the acclaimed NewCity publication.